Pelleplutt/pg-spar/README.md

 Using the functions
 ===================

 There are a number of helper functions (that will not be covered here) along with a few main functions to call for processing data.
-On a high level there are functions for formatting the query to submit, a function for submitting it to SPAR, one for parsing the response and one for saving the data into tables in the database.
+On a high level there are functions for formatting the query to submit, a function for submitting it to SPAR, one for parsing the response and saving the data into tables in the database and one for fetching data from the database.
+All query responses are saved into the database for future use.

 The following functions are used to build up the query to submit: